HiSET Social Studies Study Guide: Geography

 Compass Rose

-A compass rose indicates cardinal directions (e.g., north, south, east, west) on a map.
+A figure that indicates the cardinal directions (i.e. north, south, east, and west) on a map.

 Contour Lines

-A feature of topographic maps that represent elevation changes on a two-dimensional surface.
+A feature of topographic maps that represents elevation changes on a two-dimensional surface.

 Equator